ojx/Investment-Calculator/README.md

 You must complete the assignment based on the UI Mock Up image.
 When the button is pressed the calculated final value of the investment should appear at the bottom of the application window.

+You should use the `Math.pow()` method to calculate the exponent int eh formula.

 Add a stylesheet to create an attractive application (make sure that you add it to git when prompted).

 ![Interface Mock Up 1](src/ui-mock-up.png)